chemag/metiq/README.md

 # 2. Metiq

 The idea behind metiq is to provide a (reference) media file that the user injects into a system.
 The media (audio and video) gets processed through the system, and then gets captured in another media system.
-The capture is called the "distorted" file. metiq then analyzes the distorted media file, and measures the timing distortions (a/v sync and video smoothness).
+The capture is called the "distorted" file. metiq then parses the distorted media file, and measures the timing distortions (a/v sync and video smoothness).

 ![Figure 4](doc/metiq.arch.01.png)